Early fault-tolerant simulations of the Hubbard model: The Hubbard Model Hamiltonian

-Typically, the interaction Hamiltonian $H_I$ is given as a sum over $u \hat{n}_{i, \uparrow} \hat{n}_{i, \downarrow} $ on every lattice site $i$ where $\hat{n}=a^\dagger a$ is the number operator and $u$ is the interaction strength.
-However, by shifting the chemical potential of the interaction Hamiltonian and adding the identity operator, we can adjust this to
+where $i$ indexes lattice sites and $\hat{n}=a^\dagger a$ is the number operator and $u$ is the interaction strength.
+Shifting the chemical potential of the interaction Hamiltonian and adding the identity operator, we obtain the shifted interaction Hamiltonian

-where we introduced the shorthand $\hat{z}:=2 \hat{n}-\id $ and assume throughout that $u>0$.
-Assuming the system is initialised with a fixed number of electrons, this chemical potential shift effectively adds only a global phase to evolution operators $e^{i H t}$.
-We will see that shifting the chemical potential both tightens Trotter error bounds and reduces gate count per Trotter step.